Janenschia: Discovery and naming

 In 1930, Baron Franz Nopcsa rejected Janensch's arguments.
 He admitted that Sternfeld had been discourteous but pointed out that the ICZN only in 1927 recommended that the original author should be involved in such name changes.
 It would thus be absurd to object to an article written in 1911 — and in any case the lack of courtesy had no bearing on the validity of the name.
 Nopcsa had found several later mentions of G. megalonyx, which thus had not been a nomen oblitum.
-Furthermore, Gigantosaurus robustus had prior to 1922 not exactly been a well-known name itself.
+Furthermore, Gigantosaurus robustus had not exactly been a well-known name itself, prior to 1922.
 Distasteful as it might be, Nopcsa concluded, it was inevitable to consider Tornieria to be a valid name.
 SMNS 12144 was subsequently referred to Tornieria by other authors.

-In 1991, German palaeontologist Rupert Wild of the Stuttgart Museum of Natural Sciences clarified the taxonomic status of G. robustus, by concluding that it was generically distinct from Tornieria.
+In 1991, German palaeontologist Rupert Wild of the Stuttgart Museum of Natural Sciences clarified the taxonomic status of G. robustus by concluding that it was generically distinct from Tornieria.
 He renamed it Janenschia in honor of Werner Janensch, who had studied the vertebrate fauna from Tendaguru.
 Janenschia was placed in the family Titanosauridae, making it the oldest member of Titanosauria.

 A number of specimens formerly assigned to Janenschia have been recognized as distinct genera.
 Two anterior dorsal vertebrae, and a possible posterior cervical vertebra, previously referred to the genus, were named Tendaguria in 2000.
 On the other hand, the caudal vertebral series MB.R.2091.1–30 does not overlap with SMNS 12144 and instead represents the first taxon of Mamenchisauridae from outside Asia, Wamweracaudia.
 Recent cladistic analysis places Janenschia as a non-titanosauriform sauropod.